Girgias/php-rfcs/container-offset-behaviour.md

 // TODO: Warning message

-Note, this does *not* include `null`, which will short-cut existence checks.
+Note, this does *not* include `null`, which will continue to short-cut existence checks.

 #### Internal objects must implement the relevant interfaces